TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In front of her house, a large table – again seized from the jungle – resides beneath the shade of a tree, and four men line its edges, listening to distant, indigenous music escaping from a battery-powered radio.
 Their clothes are dusty in patches, mended in others; sweat bleeds from their armpits and collars.
 Caps, all of which bear slogans of Northern American football teams, provide respite from the sky’s piercing brightness.

-They nod their heads in greeting, a short "hola, buenos días" – anything more is unnecessary in this heat.
-Gazes linger on us – we have become accustomed to this attention – and are broken only when Luis beckons us to follow.
+They nod in greeting, a short "hola, buenos días" — anything more is unnecessary in this heat.
+Gazes linger on us — we have become accustomed to this attention — and are broken only when Luis beckons us to follow.

 We pass into what can only be described as the yard; an expanse of baked earth, dried to dust by the unrelenting sun and the lack of vegetation which once would have kept the ground moist.
-A small group of black, velveteen-skinned pigs shuffle through the dust, grunting in their pursuit of bugs or food remnants, before collapsing into a heap of soft limbs to rest in the dirt.
+A small group of black, velveteen-skinned pigs shuffle through the dust, grunting in their pursuit of bugs or food remnants before collapsing into a heap of soft limbs to rest in the dirt.

 Bolivian pigs sleeping.